 The first and easiest points for you to examine are the thermostat and the boilers water pressure.
 If it’s any one of these issues then follow your boiler manufacturers procedures for dealing with these issues.
 If it’s not any of the issues above then you should call a Gas Safe registered and qualified boiler technician to check out the situation properly.

-2. Boiler Is Dripping Or Leaking
+2. Your Boiler Is Leaking Or Dripping

-3. Odd Sounds Coming From Your Boiler
+3. Odd Sounds Coming From The Boiler

 4. Pilot Light Is Not Lit